-Oh, and if you think that conventional school is your ONLY option because you’re a single parent, short on time and resources, think again.
+If you think that conventional school is your ONLY option because you’re a single parent, short on time and resources, think again.
 I’ve been a single parent, so I have some special ideas for you – I’ve posted those at the end of this post.

-Unschooling or very loose homeschooling at home:
+Unschooling or homeschooling at home:

 As I said in a previous post, unschooling is a big old topic; way too involved for a post (or really too involved for even fifty posts) so if you’re interested you can visit Radical Unschooling.
 In the smallest nutshell I can offer, Mary Griffith, author of The Unschooling Handbook sums up unschooling as a, “Matter of attitude and approach that allows for everyone, adults and children alike to be in charge of their own education.”